 Finklestein's "universal relativity principle" (Wallace, ed., 2003) precludes grand unified theories of everything, the loftiest idol in the Modernist grail quest for objective, even deductive certainty about everything.
 This is essentially the Buddhist middle way Madhyamaka view: not grasping or clinging to anything, not even the highest, subtlest, most elegant or comprehensive view.
-Grasping and clinging beget ignorance (avidya), both exoteric and esoteric, and suffering.
+Grasping and clinging beget ignorance (avidya), both exoteric and esoteric; and human suffering.

-The rush to glory in the cognitive wake of unification is illumined by Julian Schwinger, developer, with Feynman and Tomonaga, of QED: "It's nothing more than another symptom of the urge that afflicts every generation of physicists-the itch to have all the fundamental questions answered in their own lifetime" (in "How the Universe Works," Crease and Mann, Atlantic Monthly, Aug.
+The rush to glory in the cognitive wake of grand unification is illumined by Julian Schwinger, developer, with Feynman and Tomonaga, of QED: "It's nothing more than another symptom of the urge that afflicts every generation of physicists-the itch to have all the fundamental questions answered in their own lifetime" (in "How the Universe Works," Crease and Mann, Atlantic Monthly, Aug.
 1984).

+Quantum non-locality and dreams of a final theory.
 Alas, there can be no "final theory."
 All of our theories are necessarily incomplete.
-Only the unbounded whole (mahabindu) is complete.
+Only the trans-conceptual unbounded whole (mahabindu) is complete.
 We are at last coming to understand that nature cannot be reduced to conceptual entities (Quine, Rorty, Buddhist Madhyamaka, Advaita Vedanta).
 Once again, relative spacetime reality arising from the unbounded whole that is its ultimate ground is ultimately trans-rational.

-Physicist Geoffrey Chew, inventor of "Bootstrap Theory" (S-Matrix Topology) on the non-objective quantum theory:
+Physicist Geoffrey Chew, inventor of "Bootstrap Theory" (S-Matrix Topology) on the clarity of non-objective quantum theory: